samshowalterblog/blog/_posts/git/2020-08-28-the-phd-experiment.md

 <!-- --------------------------------------------------------------------------------- -->

+<a name = "about-me"></a>
 ### A little about me

-As I mentioned, I am a first-year PhD student in machine learning.
+I am a first-year PhD student in machine learning.
 I am studying at UCI in Padhraic Smyth's [DataLab Group](https://www.ics.uci.edu/~smyth/research_group.html).
 Before this, I was a Data Science Consultant for a mid-sized firm out of Chicago.
 There, I worked on some interesting projects related to FinTech and NLP.
 Right out of college, I worked for a national lab as a quantum computing research on a temporary fellowship.
 I received my undergraduate education from DePauw University, a small liberal arts college in Indiana.
 For more information, you can visit my website [here](https://samshowalter.github.io/#about).

 <!-- --------------------------------------------------------------------------------- -->

+<a name = "path"></a>
 ### My Non-traditional Path to Machine Learning

 When I was working as a consultant, the single question I got asked the most was: *"how did you break into this field"*?
 To be honest, I have never felt my answer was sufficiently informative.
 I usually start by mentioning my interest in math, something I decided to study in college.
 However, I did not start coding until I was a junior in college, nor had I taken a single computer science course until then.
 My job right out of college was not explicitly in Data Science, nor was any of my coursework in school.